 An automatic procedure for the alignment of the target surface with respect to the laser focal plane for each impact position has been introduced.
-This procedure is based on a 3D pre-map of the desired shooting positions obtained prior to irradiation, with an industrial optical sensor with micrometre-level precision.
+This procedure is based on a three-dimensional pre-map of the desired shooting positions obtained prior to irradiation, with an industrial optical sensor with micron-level precision.
 This map of positions, which can be retrieved in a few minutes, can be used to calculate the required correction to ensure the target placement by the software controlling the shot-to-shot movement of the three stages of the target assembly.
-Following this procedure, we have demonstrated that the individual targets can be positioned at the laser focus with an accuracy of $\sigma = 3.5 \,\mu$ m, significantly lower than the approximately 10 $\mu$ m precision required due to the Rayleigh length of the focusing system.
-This solution represents a significant boost in both the number of shots, competitive with respect to other solutions such as MEMS technology or tape-drive systems, and the repetition rate at which it can operate, without requiring prolonged periods for the manual pre-characterization of the target surface.
+Following this procedure, we have demonstrated that the individual targets can be positioned at the laser focus with an accuracy of $\sigma=3.5\,\mu\text{m}$ , significantly lower than the $\sim10\,\mu\text{m}$ precision required due to the Rayleigh length of the focusing system.
+This solution represents a significant boost in both the number of shots, competitive with respect to other solutions such as MEMS technology or tape-drive systems, and the repetition rate at which it can operate, without requiring prolonged periods for the manual pre-characterisation of the target surface.

-The target assembly has been successfully used to accelerate ions using the high-power laser system at the L2A2 facility.
-The laser-driven proton beam has been characterized by means of a ToF detector.
-A stable, continuous, 10 Hz laser-driven proton source was demonstrated from the irradiation of more than 1000 consecutive targets, exhibiting a mean cut-off energy of 0.82 MeV and relative dispersion of 15%, probably due to the shot-to-shot variations in the laser parameters.
+The target assembly has been succesfully used to accelerate ions using the high-power laser system at the L2A2 facility.
+The laser-driven proton beam has been characterised by means of a time-of-flight detector.
+A stable, continuous, $10\,\mathrm{Hz}$ laser-driven proton source was demonstrated from the irradiation of >1000 consecutive targets, exhibiting a mean cut-off energy of $0.82\,\mathrm{MeV}$ and relative dispersion of 15%, probably due to the shot-to-shot variations in the laser parameters.